LAST UPDATED: November 8, 2022

 - If your car has personal belongings in it, be sure to fill out a U.S. Customs and Border Protection (CBP) Form 3299 – Declaration for Free Entry of Unaccompanied Articles that accurately lists all of the personal items in your car.
 You can download the form here: Form 3299 – Declaration for Free Entry of Unaccompanied Articles.

-- If your car has personal belongings in it, be sure to complete a Canada Border Services Agency (CBSA) Form E-15 Certificate of Destruction/Exportation that accurately lists all of your person items to avoid paying duty and taxes on these personal items when you return to Canada in the spring.
+- If your car has personal belongings in it, consider completing a Canada Border Services Agency (CBSA) Form E-15 Certificate of Destruction/Exportation that accurately lists all of your personal items to to ensure you won't have to pay duty and taxes on these items when you return to Canada in the spring.
 You can download the form here: Form E-15: Certificate of Destruction/Exportation.

 Also make sure your driver has: